seed-rs/seed/README.md

 no distinction between components and normal functions.
 The API is flexible, and avoids OOP boilerplate.
 Its integrated routing and message system avoids the dependency glue-code associated with Redux and React-Router.

+Seed has a *batteries-included* approach, which you may appreciate.

+## Why not to use this, and stick with JS
+Seed's under rapid development, and breaking changes are likely.
+Finding Rust/WASM-help, both in person, and in online communities will be difficult, and finding help for Seed even more so.
+Seed doesn't have the wealth of existing reusable *components* that other frameworks have, so you will need to implement solved problems (eg date-pickers) yourself, or adapt them from existing solutions.
+There are no existing tutorials or guides outside the official one, and few examples.

+Seed doesn't have a track-record of production apps.
+Finding developers experienced with Rust/wasm-bindgen, or Seed specifically will be much more difficult than popular JS/compile-to-JS frameworks.
+Seed's feature-set is incomplete compared to JS frameworks.
+Seed hasn't been benchmarked, and its performance may be lower than JS frameworks.

+Seed's view syntax is non-standard compared to HTML-templates, or HTML-mockup languages like `JSX`.

+## What about Gloo ?
+We're working closely with the `rustwasm` team on [Gloo](https://github.com/rustwasm/gloo), and intend to incorporate `Gloo` crates into Seed as appropriate, as well as contribute Seed code into `Gloo` crates.
+Seed's a cohesive, high-level framework, while `Gloo` will be a versatile, standardized toolkit.

 ### Shoutouts